13 Aug Saint Philomena Powerful With God

 “Saint Philomena this, and Saint Philomena that!
 WHO IS SHE?
 You keep talking about her as if she is your best friend!” chuckled my husband, Joel.
 I grinned at him and said, “Ya know, she is my best friend!”
 I then began to share with him a condensed version about mine and my families’ favorite, little but mighty with God, Saint Philomena.

 You see, she lived and was martyred in the 4th century, but she didn’t become known to the modern world until May 24th, 1802.
 It was on that day in Rome when excavators working in the Catacomb of Saint Priscilla happened onto a well-preserved tomb.
 This tomb was sealed with Terra-cotta slabs in a manner usually reserved for nobility or great martyrs.
 Three tiles inscribed with these words, LLULMENA/PAXTE/CUMFI were finally determined to mean Peace be with you, Philomena.
 There were also other symbols inscribed on her tomb, a lily, arrows, an anchor, and a lance which indicated virginity and martyrdom.
 Inside the coffin they discovered her remains and found her to be around the age of 12 or 13 years old when she died.
-There was also found a vial or “ampulla” of her dried blood.
+They found a vial or “ampulla” of her dried blood.
 All of these were solemnly transferred to the Treasury of Rare Collections of Christian Antiquity at the Vatican.
 Three years later a Neapolitan priest, Don Francesco di Lucia from the town of Mugnano (near Naples) traveled to the Vatican in Rome to request the relics of a martyr to enshrine at his village church.
 He received relics of Philomena.

 Almost immediately upon receiving her sacred relics, answers to prayers and what are called signal favors began to be granted through her intercession.
 Miracles and graces increased in number, and she soon earned the title Philomena, Powerful with God.
-She is especially known to be particularly powerful in cases of conversions of sinners, return to Sacraments, expectant mothers, destitute mothers, problems with children, unhappiness in home, sterility, priests and their work, help for the sick, money problems and mental illness.
+She is became especially known to be particularly powerful in cases of conversions of sinners, return to Sacraments, expectant mothers, destitute mothers, problems with children, unhappiness in home, sterility, priests and their work, help for the sick, money problems and mental illness.
 (Just to name a few things she is known for receiving miraculous answers for those whom have asked for her powerful intercession!)

 Many great Saints had recourse to her intercession.
 Just look at whose names are on the list!
 There is St. Peter Julian Eymard, St. Peter Chanel, St. Anthony Mary Claret, St. Madeleine Sophie Barat, St. Francis Cabrini, Blessed Anna Maria Taigi, and Venerable Pauline Jaricot(Venerable Pauline’s healing was one of the “miracles” for Sainthood contributed to Saint Philomena).
 But it was St. John Vianney, the Cure’ of Ars in France whose childlike devotion to her played a very intimate part of his daily life.
 You see, she was one of his “best friends”, too!